Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/types.md

 ```

 :::note
 In a future version ActyxOS will support the registration of event schemata for event streams, allowing types to be checked across nodes and apps.
 This will include compile-time declarations for TypeScript as well as runtime checks for all events passed into the Event Service API.
+For now, you can use the [typed tag](/docs/pond/guides/typed-tags) query API to gain better type guarantees within the Pond app itself.
 :::

 Static type information also gives you some measure of control over the evolution of your event types: